 The best time to visit Bury Market is on a Wednesday, Friday, or Saturday, when all areas are open.

 Bury Market is located in Bury town centre just south of the Mill Gate Shopping Centre.
+The Rock, Angouleme Retail Park, the Fusilier Museum, and the East Lancashire Railway are all within easy walking distance.

 To reach Bury Market by car leave the M66 motorway and Junction 2 and just follow the A58 (Rochdale Road/Angouleme Way) to Bury.
 There are plenty of car parks in the area.
 The closest are the multi-storey car park at the Mill Gate Shopping Centre and the surface level car park opposite the market (over the A58 – there is a subway).